Skip to content

 Stata Workbench

-A VS Code / Cursor extension that allows Stata code to be run directly from the editor.
-It connects directly to the mcp-stata MCP server over stdio.
+A VS Code compatible extension (Cursor, Windsurf, Antigravity etc.) that allows Stata code to be run directly from the editor.
+Enables AI agents to directly interact with Stata.
+Powered by mcp-stata.

 Built by Thomas Monk, London School of Economics.